jawah/urllib3.future/README.md

 Yes!
 We have some funds coming in regularly to ensure its sustainability.

-- **How can I restore urllib3 to the "legacy" version?**
+- **How do I keep urllib3 and urllib3-future side by side?**

-You still have a choice on your best discretion.
-Let's say you want to install Niquests and keep BOTH urllib3 and urllib3-future, do:
+You can install both packages independently.
+For example, to install Niquests while keeping the original urllib3 untouched:

 <details>
   <summary>👆 <b>pip</b></summary>